Mexico vs Saudi Arabia: Schedule and where to watch the match of the Mexican Olympic National Team

 The Mexican National Team has already played the first of three friendly matches in Marbella, taking the victory against the representative of Romania with a goal from Jesús Angulo in a very close match last Saturday.

-Also read: Brenda Zambrano shows off her attributes in tiny and tight cachetero
+Also read: Brenda Zambrano shows off her attributes in a tiny and tight cachetero

 Saudi Arabia will be a good rival for Mexico, since the Middle East team is one of the selective classified to the Olympics, sharing Group D with Brazil, Germany and the Ivory Coast.